StuartsProjects/StuartsProjects.github.io/_posts/2018-03-01-lost-in-a-wet-or-dry-forest.md

 date: "2018-03-01"
 ---

-So just how far will LoRa transmissions go in a forest that is wet?
+So just how far will LoRa® transmissions go in a forest that is wet?

 I decided to find out.